Fabxx/SevenEleven/README.md

 # TEST NOTES

 on Windows 11 24H2 Build 26100.4652 the conversion works fine except for the translucent taskbar.
-It's buggy.

-on Windows 10 22h2 (last win10 version) it works fine
+You do get the transparent effect, but without the reflection effects.

 # .NET Framework 3.5